Karin Park at The Lexington

 Despite minor technical shortcomings, the tracks chosen for the set from her two most recent albums, Highwire Poetry and Ashes to Gold are edgy and intriguingly performed with an encore of her favourite tune, Bending Albert’s Law that’s worth sticking around for.

-For further information about Karin Park and future events visit here.
+For further information and future events visit Karin Park’s website here.

 Watch the video for Restless here: